north2arctic/north2arctic.github.io/_posts/2021-04-17-little-bering-sea.md

 <figure>
     <img src="/assets/images/04-17/cape.jpg">
     <figcaption>
 Cape Fanshaw from above.
-There is a weather station and webcam.
+There is a weather station and a webcam.
     </figcaption>
 </figure>